Everesh/odin-chess/help/rules.md

 #### Queen

-Any distance in straight or diagonaly
+Any distance straight or diagonaly

 #### Bishop